Caring for you...

 Carer and Community Support was created 31 years ago by Pat Smytherman.
 It started off with a few like-minded people, who shared a passion for supporting carers, meeting at Pat’s home.
 Through Pat’s commitment, the vision grew and evolved into a significant, influential organisation that is recognised nationally as being a leader in delivering quality support to carers and their families.
 The carer & community support model that Pat developed still guides what we do and how we value, respect and support carers today.

-Carer and Community Support is a small but powerful team, led by our CEO Helen McLean and Board members.
+Carer and Community SA is a small but powerful team, led by our CEO Helen McLean and Board members.
 Our dedicated service delivery team develop and oversee all our services, and work with key strategic partners to deliver our events and activities.

 Mark McShane has worked across the private and government sectors in numerous senior roles including over 20 years in local government most recently as Chief Executive Officer.
 His experience also includes recruitment and management consulting to these sectors while working overseas and in Australia.